Teaching English in Taiwan: Living in Taiwan

 Taiwanese Cuisine

 The consensus among foreigners is that Taiwan is “food heaven”.
 Visiting local food markets gives one a sense of the huge variety of fruits, vegetables, and other types of food available.
-Taiwanese cuisine centres on rice, seafood, and vegetables, and is generally flavored with pork fat.
-Spices often include ginger, anise, soy sauce, and salt and pepper.
-Dried fish, fermented beans, and some chili peppers (lightly flavoured) are often used.
-Dairy products are quite uncommon in the Taiwan diet; however, with Western influence, they are becoming more popular.
+Taiwanese cuisine centers on rice, seafood, and vegetables, and is generally flavored with pork fat.
+Spices often include ginger, anise, soy sauce, salt, and pepper.
+Dried fish, fermented beans, and some chili peppers (lightly flavored) are often used.
+Dairy products were traditionally quite uncommon in the Taiwan diet; however, with Western influence, they are now widely available.
+Taiwan is also famous for its night markets, which offer intrepid eaters an incredible variety of street foods to sample.

 Popular food choices for foreigners include: